 - (a) To hold himself or herself out or to use the title of "certified massage therapist" or "certified massage practitioner," or any other terms, such as "licensed," "certified," "CMT," or "CMP," in any manner whatsoever that implies or suggests that the person is certified as a massage therapist or massage practitioner, unless that person currently holds an active and valid certification issued by the California Massage Therapy Council. - (b) To falsely state or advertise or put any sign or card or other device, or to falsely represent to the public through any print or electronic media, that he or she or any other individual is licensed, certified, or registered by a governmental agency as a massage therapist or massage practitioner.

 Attendance Policy Notice

-Applicants for CAMTC certification shall have attended 500 supervised hours total with more than 100 of those hours satisfying CAMTC specified subjects:
+Applicants for CAMTC certification shall have attended a minimum of 500 in-person supervised clock satisfying CAMTC specified subjects as follows: